Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Methodology

 When using the Bayesian method for parameter estimation, it is necessary to define both a prior and a likelihood distribution.
 For the likelihood distribution, a conventional Gaussian function is employed.
-In terms of selecting prior distributions for the astrophysical parameters, we use uniform priors.
-In particular, in the scenarios using the four bins, that is "base case", "w/o G15", "bins 14" and "bins 23", we adopt the $\log{M_{min}}$ and $\log{M_{1}}$ priors listed in Table \ref{tab:prior_4bins}.
-In the "6 bins" case we use the priors specified in Table \ref{tab:prior_6bins}.
-For the "6 bins WR" case we choose those in Table \ref{tab:prior_6bins_WR}.
-For all bins and all cases, $\alpha\sim\mathcal{U}[0.5,1.5]$ and $\beta$ priors are Gaussian with $\beta\sim\mathcal{G}[2.2,0.1]$, following the discussion of paper II.
+In terms of selecting prior distributions for the astrophysical parameters, we used uniform priors.
+In particular, in the scenarios using the four bins, that is "base case", "w/o G15", "bins 1+4," and "bins 2+3", we adopted the $\log{M_{min}}$ and $\log{M_{1}}$ priors listed in Table \ref{tab:prior_4bins}.
+In the "six-bin" case we use the priors specified in Table \ref{tab:prior_6bins}.
+For the "six bins-WR" case, we give those in Table \ref{tab:prior_6bins_WR}.
+For all bins and all cases, $\alpha\sim\mathcal{U}[0.5,1.5]$ and $\beta$ priors are Gaussian with $\beta\sim\mathcal{G}[2.9,0.04]$, following the discussion in Paper I.

 The prior distributions for the cosmological parameters that we aim to estimate are the same as those employed in \cite{BON20, BON21}.
 More specifically, $\Omega_M\sim\mathcal{U}[0.1-0.8]$, $\sigma_8\sim\mathcal{U}[0.6-1.2]$, and $h\sim\mathcal{U}[0.5-1.0]$.